 The radioactive implants in your prostate are made of either palladium (Pd-103) or Iodine (I-125).
-If you’re not sure which type you have, ask your doctor.
+If you’re not sure which type you have, ask your healthcare provider.

 The seeds give off a very small amount of radiation.
 The amount of radiation decreases the further it gets from your body.
-There is no measurable radiation 3 feet away.
+There’s no measurable radiation 3 feet away.

 You can’t make something radioactive by touching it.
 You don’t have to do anything special with linens, clothing, dishes, or in the bathroom.
 The seeds won’t disturb pacemakers or microwave ovens.

-- You may resume sexual activity 1 week after your procedure.
+- You can resume sexual activity 1 week after your procedure.

 - Use a condom or ejaculate outside of your partner for at least the first 5 ejaculations.
 Sometimes, one of the seeds can pass from your prostate when you ejaculate.
 This is rare.